kanhaiyadav/Ai-Chat-Editor-Exporter/README.md

 **Export button not appearing**:

 -   Ensure chat page is fully loaded
--   Verify you're on ChatGPT (chatgpt.com or chat.openai.com)
+-   Verify you're on a supported platform (ChatGPT, Claude, Gemini, or DeepSeek)
--   Check browser console for errors
+-   Check browser console for errors (F12)
+-   Refresh the page and wait a few seconds

 **Messages not loading**:

--   Reload the extension: `chrome://extensions` → reload
+-   Reload the extension: `chrome://extensions` → reload Chat2Pdf
 -   Verify chat has messages
 -   Refresh the chat page
+-   Check if content script is running (console should show initialization logs)

 **PDF export issues**:

--   Verify settings are configured correctly
--   Check at least one message is selected
+-   Verify at least one message is selected
+-   Check all settings are valid (colors, fonts, etc.)
--   Try different layouts
+-   Try different layouts (Chat, Q&A, Document)
--   Clear browser cache
+-   Clear browser cache and try again
+-   Disable other extensions temporarily to test for conflicts

 **Settings not saving**:

--   Check browser storage quota
+-   Check browser storage quota: `chrome://settings/content/all`
 -   Verify IndexedDB is enabled
--   Try clearing extension data
+-   Try clearing extension data and re-saving
+-   Check for browser privacy settings that might block storage

+**Drag-and-drop not working**:

+-   Ensure message list is not scrolling during drag
+-   Try refreshing the extension
+-   Check if messages are properly loaded
+-   Clear cache and reload

+**Import failing**:

+-   Verify JSON file is valid (not corrupted)
+-   Check file was exported from Chat2Pdf
+-   Try importing a smaller file first
+-   Check browser console for specific errors

+**Claude Artifacts not showing**:

+-   Ensure Artifact is fully loaded before clicking "Export Chat"
+-   Look for "Include in Export" button on Artifact
+-   Refresh page if Artifact doesn't appear
+-   Check console for extraction errors

 ---

 ## FAQ

 **Q: Is my chat data secure?**
 A: Yes!
-All data is stored locally.
+All data is stored locally in your browser.
 Nothing is sent to external servers.
+Your conversations never leave your device.

-**Q: Does this work with other chat platforms?**
+**Q: Does this work with all AI chat platforms?**
-A: Currently, the extension supports ChatGPT.
-Support for Claude, Gemini, DeepSeek, and other AI chat platforms is planned for future releases.
+A: Currently supports ChatGPT, Claude, Gemini, and DeepSeek.
+We're actively monitoring new platforms and community requests for future additions.

-**Q: When will support for other platforms be added?**
-A: We're actively working on adding support for Claude, Gemini, and DeepSeek.
-The timeline depends on community feedback and platform specifics.
-Follow our [GitHub](https://github.com/kanhaiyadav/Chat2Pdf) for updates!
+**Q: Can I export chats from one platform and import them on another?**
+A: Yes!
+The backup/export feature creates JSON files that can be imported regardless of the original source platform.

+**Q: How do I backup my chats?**
+A: Use the "Export Chat" button to create JSON backups.
+For multiple chats, use "Bulk Export" to download all as a ZIP file.

 **Q: Can I edit exported PDFs?**
-A: Edit before export using the Message Management feature.
+A: PDFs are final documents.
+Edit content before exporting using the Rich Text Editor in Message Management.

-**Q: How do I backup my chats?**
+**Q: How do I merge multiple chats?**
-A: Export to PDF or check browser backup features.
-Cloud sync is planned.
+A: Save the chats you want to merge, then use the "Merge Chats" feature in the Saved Chats Management panel.

+**Q: What if I clear browser data?**
+A: Saved chats stored in IndexedDB will be lost.
+Regularly export important chats as JSON backups.

+**Q: How do Claude Artifacts work?**
+A: Artifacts are automatically extracted with "Include in Export" buttons.
+You can selectively include/exclude them before export.

-**Q: Can I merge multiple chats?**
+**Q: Can I share my exported chats?**
 A: Yes!
-Use the "Merge Chats" feature.

-**Q: What if I clear browser data?**
-A: Saved chats will be lost.
-Export important ones to PDF first.
+Export as JSON and share the file.
+Recipients can import it using the "Import Chat" feature.

 **Q: How do I report bugs?**
-A: Open an issue on [GitHub](https://github.com/kanhaiyadav/Chat2Pdf/issues).
+A: Open an issue on [GitHub](https://github.com/kanhaiyadav/Chat2Pdf/issues) with details and screenshots.

 **Q: Can I contribute?**
 A: Absolutely!
-See the Contributing section above.
+See the Contributing section.
+We welcome code, documentation, and feature suggestions.

 ---

 ## Version

--   **v13.0.0** (Current): Major release with enhanced message management, rich text editor, and improved UI/UX
+-   **v2.0.0** (Current): Multi-platform support release
+    -   ✅ Added Claude support with Artifacts extraction
+    -   ✅ Added Gemini support with Monaco editor extraction
+    -   ✅ Added DeepSeek support with HTML code block rendering
+    -   ✅ Backup/Restore: Export/Import chats as JSON
+    -   ✅ Bulk Export: Download multiple chats as ZIP
+    -   ✅ Enhanced drag-and-drop with hash-based tracking
+    -   ✅ Improved message editor with better formatting
+    -   ✅ Fixed reordering bugs and state management
+    -   ✅ Removed FeedbackModal, added direct review link
+    -   ✅ Enhanced UI/UX across all panels

 ---